 In recent weeks several leading real estate bodies published detailed assessments of the COVID-19 impact on the Australian property market.
-The consensus is that, although the sales activity has significantly decreased, it is too early to conclude whether the property prices have been impacted.
-Based on current data, median prices remain steady despite the restrictions imposed on the real estate industry and the general recessional trends in the economy.
+The consensus is that, although the sales activity has significantly decreased, it is too early to conclude whether the property prices are impacted.
+Based on current data (May 2020), median prices remain steady despite the restrictions imposed on the real estate industry and the general recessional trends in the economy.

-HtAG® is a web portal for real estate professionals that assists its customers in making property-related decisions based on timely and actionable market information.
-HtAG® leverages the benefits of machine learning algorithms to rank the growth potential of different Local Government Areas and suburbs, Australia wide.
+HtAG® is a web portal for real estate professionals that assists in making property-related decisions based on timely and actionable market information.
+The platform leverages the benefits of machine learning algorithms to rank the growth potential of different Local Government Areas and suburbs, Australia wide.

-Examining the scatter plots below, it is immediately evident that sales activity is vastly different in the 6 capital city markets.
+Examining the scatter plots below, we can see that sales activity is vastly different in the 6 capital city markets.
 As expected Sydney and Melbourne have the highest amount of sales recorded and a much wider price range than Brisbane, Adelaide, Canberra and Perth.

 Melbournians love townhouses, which amount to a significant proportion of sales in the city.
 In contrast to that, townhouse sales are almost non-existent in Perth and Adelaide.
 Dwelling type data in Sydney, Brisbane and Canberra is relatively well-balanced across houses, units and townhouses which are marked green, red and blue on the chart.

 Although there are significant differences in the data for all 6 cities, there are also a few common features.
-We can observe regular gaps in sales, which can be attributed to the weekends (there are roughly 70 of these gaps on each chart).
-There is a significant decrease in activity around the Christmas period (2 wide gaps on the charts in December 2018 and 2019).
+We can observe regular gaps in sales due to weekends (there are roughly 70 of these gaps on each chart).
+There is a significant decrease in activity around the Christmas period.
+See 2 wide gaps on the charts in December 2018 and 2019.

 There is also a somewhat smaller but noticeable slowdown during the Easter weekends (21 April 2019 and 12 April 2020).
 The latter will present us with some challenges, because it also falls into the slowdown associated with COVID-19 restrictions.
 We will need to take this fact into account in our assessment.